11BelowStudio/HECC-IT/Technical Documentation/Backblast.md

 reinforcing the fact that the player is only here because of their own choice to reply with a 'yes' to the letter.

+This part of the game is intended to be more of a 'setting the context' than a proper part of the actual 'game', which is why the player is unable to make any meaningful choices at this point of the game.
+At this point in time, the player has not got a specific 'goal' to achieve, and the player has no real motive for making a choice that may be meaningful, which is why this section is very much linear.

 And then there's Percival.

 Percival's name wasn't chosen for any symbolic reasons.
 Nothing about Percival was intended to